D3TheThird/d3spawnmenu/d3spawnmenu/README.md

 Installation

-- Download and extract the project files to your FiveM resources directory.
+- Download and extract the folder d3spawnmenu to your FiveM resources directory.
 - Add the resource to your server configuration file (server.cfg) with the line: ensure d3spawnmenu